How To Fix Gmail Not Receiving Emails

-Below are some common reasons why some Gmail users don’t receive emails, or more accurately, where they end up in your inbox.
-Sometimes it’s Gmail’s problem, but there are circumstances where other factors are to blame.
+Below are some common reasons why some Gmail users don’t receive emails, or more accurately, where they end up in the inbox.
+Sometimes, it’s Gmail’s problem, but there are circumstances where other factors are to blame.
 Read on for all the details.

 However, there are other reasons why you didn’t get something.

-Gmail has several security features in place to protect users from spam, scam mail, and more.
-However, there are times when it accidentally sends legitimate emails to the Spam folder.
+Gmail has several security features to protect users from spam, scam mail, and more.
+However, there are times when it accidentally sends legitimate emails to the “Spam” folder.
 This location is where suspicious messages end up, but they’re not deleted yet.

-Emails in the Spam folder will stay there for 30 days, and you need to mark them as safe to access their contents.
-Wait too long, and you might not know Gmail has already deleted them.
+Emails in the Spam folder remain there for 30 days, and you need to mark them as safe to access their contents.
+If you wait too long, you might not know Gmail has already deleted them.
 Checking your Spam folder often is an excellent way to spot missing emails.
 Here’s how:

 - Check if a crucial email is in there.